Gavroche11/final_study/README.md

 2. Each question must have `question_no` and `answer` fields
 3. Check the example schema above

-### No Files Found
+### No Files Uploaded

-If the dropdown shows "No files found":
+If you see "Please upload JSON file(s) to get started":
-1. Create a `./data` directory in the project root
+1. Click "Browse files" in the sidebar
-2. Add JSON files to the directory
+2. Select one or more JSON files
-3. Restart the application
+3. Files will load automatically

 ### Navigation Issues